 SLIM JIM'S LAST CHANCE.--The prison doors open and Tom Benton, a first timer, and Slim Jim, alias Red Davis, of the under world, are liberated.
 Tom learns that the prison door clings by being ceremoniously turned away wherever he applied for work.
 Slim Jim immediately on his release beats his way west.
 Eventually Tom goes west and finds work.
 Several months later Slim Jim gets a job at the same place Tom is employed.
 Slim Jim, being caught at his old tricks and exposed by Tom, reveals Tom's past.

 The several thrilling scenes that follow show Tom's genuine manhood and gives Slim Jim an opportunity to prove that even the under dog has at least a spark of good lying dormant under the rough exterior.

 No intertitles, it helps to read the plot synopsis, as the action is confusing at times and the indian raid is somewhat poorly staged.
 Joyce is vivacious as the daughter of the rancher who falls in love with one of the ex-cons.
-Print viewed: online video at Thought Equity
+Print viewed: online video on the EYE youTube channel

 AJ as Nancy Etheridge, with George Melford, Carlyle Blackwell and Frank Lanning.